Making the Most of Turkey Time: Thanksgiving on Mission

 It should be good news to us that we don’t have to be Jedi-master evangelists to be agents of gospel advance among those whom we know best.
 In fact, it may be better if we’re not.

 So before bellying up to this year’s turkey feast, here’s a few thoughts from a fellow bungler to help us think ahead and pray about how we might grow in being proxies for the gospel, in word and deed, among our families this Thanksgiving.
 These are some practical ideas for what it might mean to see ourselves as sent among our relatives.
-These suggestions are inspired by Randy Newman’s excellent book Bringing the Gospel Home: Witnessing to Family Members, Close Friends, and Others Who Know You Well (check out our recent interview).
+These suggestions are inspired by Randy Newman’s excellent book Bringing the Gospel Home: Witnessing to Family Members, Close Friends, and Others Who Know You Well.

 1) Pray ahead.